The Global FlyFisher

 On the other hand the winter hairs are the most pithy, thick and air filled, all an advantage when spinning.
 When using this you just have comb out the underwool.
 So in other words: if the hair is good, but has underwool, buy it and comb out the wool.
 Else go for good hair without underwool, especially on short haired skin meant for things like caddis wings, where dense hair is actually an advantage because it spins and flares less, and underwool is difficult to remove from the short hair.

-You will of course -- as always -- be looking for clean skin and hair.
-Sometimes the skin has been cured and is soft, but since the hair is usually cut off the skin, even dried skin will do fine.
+You will of course - as always - be looking for clean skin and hair.
+Sometimes the skin has been cured and is soft, but since the hair is usually cut off the skin before it's used, even stiff, dried skin will do fine.

 Look at the tips too.
 They need to be fine, nicely tapered and even.
 Look at the taper.
 Some hairs are equally thick with a short taper and some are tapered almost full length.
 If you are utilizing the taper for collars or wings, make sure that the taper is actually a length that makes sense for your use.
 And notice that the tapered part is usually hard and doesn't flare as well as the soft base of the hair, so using the tips of coarse hair for fine wings on small flies might not always work.
 Small flies typically require short hair.

 Broken tips are not unusual, especially on some types of deer hair like antelope or caribou (reindeer).
-Again this won't matter much if you don't need the tips, but if you do, you will be very bothered by the blunt ends of the broken hairs.
+Again this won't matter much if you don't need the tips, but if you do, you will be very bothered by the blunt ends of the broken hairs and need to avoid skin with many broken tips.

 If you are looking for dyed hair to use for spinning colorful bass bugs and muddlers, some of the demands above will be hard to meet.
 Most dyed skin (but not all) will be crimped and curled, and the hair will follow troop and often be very messy.